 Chris grinned.
 “That’s three halves, Darryl.
 You need to take remedial arithmetic and get your dangling fractions straightened out.”

 “My dangling fractions work just fine, thank you!”
 I said, laughing.

 “I’m not sure about that.
-I think we’ll have to check it later.”
+I think we’ll have to check them later.”

-I wondered what that meant.
+I wondered what that meant, even though it was funny.
 In any case, I was glad that Chris seemed to be happier and was joking.
-The other thing is he wasn’t as reticent as he’d been before he talked to my mom and the twins.
+He wasn’t as reticent as he’d been before he talked to my mom and the twins.
 I could tell that he was starting to think that maybe he had a new home that was welcoming.

 Chris toed off his shoes so he could lay down on my bed with the two pillows stacked so he could lean against them to read Going Postal.